Gerald Mullery

-In 2016 Mullery defeated Justin Behrens from Mountaintop in the November 2016 Presidential Election.
+Representative Mullery defeated Justin Behrens from Mountaintop in the November 2016 General Election.

-In 2018 Mullery defeated Justin Behrens again in the November General Election.
+In 2018, Mullery defeated Justin Behrens again in the November General Election.

 In 2020, Mullery defeated businessman John Chura from West Hazleton in the November General Election.

 Mullery currently sits on the Ethics and Labor & Industry committees.

 On January 13, 2022, Mullery announced he would not seek re-election and retire at the end of the year.